aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 Testing is performed in a gamma environment to validate that the latest code can be safely deployed to production.
 The environment is as production-like as possible including configuration, monitoring, and traffic.
 Additionally, the environment should match the same regions that the production environment uses.
 The gamma environment is used by other team's beta environments and therefore must maintain acceptable service levels to avoid impacting other team productivity.
 All actions performed in this stage should complete within 30 minutes to provide fast-feedback.

 ???+ required "Launch Environment"
     Use the compute image from an image repository (e.g., AMI or a container repo) and launch an environment from the image using *Infrastructure Source Code*.
-Gamma environment should be in a different AWS Account from the tools used to run the deployment pipeline.
+The gamma environment should be in a different AWS Account from the tools used to run the deployment pipeline.
 Access to the gamma environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Example tools for defining infrastructure code include but are not limited to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/).
     ```graphviz dot launch.png
 digraph G {
     compound=true